 Presenter and Exhibitor Resources

-APHA encourages presenters and exhibitors to consider the needs of attendees with disabilities when planning their presentation and booth.
-The APHA Disability Section has created the following guidelines for creating accessible presentations and exhibit booths.
+APHA encourages presenters and exhibitors to consider the needs of attendees with disabilities when planning their presentations, communications and interactions.
+The APHA Disability Section has created the following guidelines for creating accessible presentations and spaces: